-CO No. Expected Course Outcome Learning Domains PSO No. 1 Understand the various functionalities or principles of data mining.
+CO No Expected Course Outcome Learning PSO No. 1NO.
+I have a state of the second second in a state of the second seco Domains 2 1 data mining.
 U 2 2 Design an efficient data warehouse model, given a data mining problem.
 A, An, C 1, 2 3 Illustrate the application of various data mining functionalities such as Association rule Mining, Classification of objects, Clustering, Information retrieval, and Outlier detection.
 U, R, An 2, 3 4 Implement the algorithms of the various data mining functionalities and analyse the performance of the algorithms to select the best.
 A, An, C 2, 5, 8, 10 5 Demonstrate the benefits of various visualisation tools.
 R, U, E 1, 2, 3, 5, 10 6 Evaluate the performance of the multiple algorithms for a specific functionality to select the best.
 A, An, E 1, 2, 3 7 Research, identify and create alternate innovative and better than existing, solutions for a data mining problem.
 An, A, C 2, 3, 7, 10 8 Analyse a given problem and identify which data mining functionality is the most suitable one.
 An, A 1,2,5.
 9 Compare the various model evaluation techniques and identify the most suitable to evaluate a new classifier.
 A, C, S 3, 4, 5 10 Prepare a report and do a presentation on the comparative study of the applications of Data Mining in the domains: WWW, Spatial, Text, Image, and temporal data.
 U, R, An 2, 3, 5, 8 11 Develop new clustering/classifier/outlier detection algorithms for any application, document, present and demonstrate the working of that method.
 An, E, C 2, 5, 8 12 Acquire knowledge and skills through self-paced and self-directed learning and adapt to changing trends through knowledge/skill updation/reskilling.
-U, An, A, C, E 7, 8, 10 Reme ember (R), Understand (U), Apply (A), Analyse (An), Evalu ıa te (E), Crea te $\overline{(C)}$,
+U, An, A, C, E 7, 8, 10 Reme mber (R), Understand (U), Apply (A), Analyse (An), Evalu uate (E), Crea te (C), Skill (S 5)